Wants to Meet Up

 I really like sharing slang from different parts of the world and creating messed-up syncretisms.
 For example, we in Northern California use 'hella' to mean 'very' or 'to a great extent,' as in 'hella good' or 'hella fast.'
 I once learned from a girl that people from her part of Australia use 'kuda' to mean 'cool' or 'good.'
 Thus was born 'hellakuda,' which I think is an awesome-sounding word.

-On a more practical note, I like cooking, especially stir-fry and quinoa dishes, though I wouldn't profess to being particularly good at it.
+On a more practical note, I like cooking, especially stir-fry dishes, though I wouldn't profess to being particularly good at it.
 I also actually enjoy doing dishes, as long as it's a lot of them in one large batch and they aren't insanely gross, so maybe you'll get some mileage out of that.

 What I Can Share with Hosts